My students in Flexible Eating 101 ask me this question all the time.

 I have no idea how many calories I burn walking 3 miles daily but I know I complete about 3 miles since I carry my phone every time I complete steps throughout the day.
 And having this 3-mile daily goal pushes me to complete the 3 miles whether it takes me 45 minutes or 60 minutes depending on my pace.

 It’s already a lot of effort to track calories & macros in food.
-You don’t NEED to add this whole layer of figuring out how many calories you burned during physical activity each day.
-You don’t need another thing to track in terms of a calorie perspective.
+You don’t NEED to add this whole layer of figuring out how many calories you burned during physical activity each day to be successful.